calpoly-iandunn/csc473/project/part3.md

 ### Diagnostic/Testing

-In addition to the normal execution syntax, your program should support the following diagnostic/testing syntaxes with the given commandline arguments.
-You must also continue to support all Diagnostic/Testing syntaxes from the previous iteration(s) of the project.
+In addition to the normal execution syntax, your program must continue to support all Diagnostic/Testing syntaxes from the previous iteration(s) of the project.
+You may also support the optional command below, which is useful for debugging issues.
+The command is **not required** for full creidt on the assignment.
+However, it is an extremely useful tool to use if you have problems generating correct images.

 ---